makersacademy/chitter-challenge/README.md

 ## <a name="Further_Improvements">Further Improvements</a>

 Implement the following:
+* Try using the DataMapper ORM instead of the PG gem
 * In order to start a conversation as a maker I want to reply to a peep from another maker.
 * Work on the CSS to make it look good.